Frank Gehry: Other designs

 In addition to architecture, Gehry has made a line of furniture for Knoll and for Heller Furniture, jewelry for Tiffany & Co., various household items, sculptures, and even a glass bottle for Wyborowa Vodka.
 His first line of furniture, produced from 1969 to 1973, was called "Easy Edges", constructed out of cardboard.
 Another line of furniture released in the spring of 1992 is "Bentwood Furniture".
 Each piece is named after a different hockey term.
-He was first introduced to making furniture in 1954 while serving in the U.S. Army, where he designed furniture for the enlisted soldiers.
+He was first introduced to making furniture in 1954 while serving in the U.S. Army, where he designed furniture for enlisted soldiers.

 In many of his designs, Gehry is inspired by fish.
 "It was by accident I got into the fish image", claimed Gehry.
 One thing that sparked his interest in fish was the fact that his colleagues were recreating Greek temples.
 He said, "Three hundred million years before man was fish....if you gotta go back, and you're insecure about going forward...go back three hundred million years ago.
 Why are you stopping at the Greeks?
 So, I started drawing fish in my sketchbook, and then I started to realize that there was something in it."

 As a result of his fascination, the first Fish Lamps were fabricated between 1984 and 1986.
 They employed wire armatures molded into fish shapes, onto which shards of plastic laminate ColorCore are individually glued.
 Since the creation of the first lamp in 1984, the fish has become a recurrent motif in Gehry's work, most notably in the Fish Sculpture at La Vila Olímpica del Poblenou in Barcelona (1989–92) and Standing Glass Fish for the Minneapolis Sculpture Garden (1986).

 Gehry has previously collaborated with luxury jewelry company Tiffany & Co., creating six distinct jewelry collections: the Orchid, Fish, Torque, Equus, Axis, and Fold collections.
 In addition to jewelry, Gehry designed other items, including a distinctive collector's chess set and a series of tableware items, including vases, cups, and bowls for the company.

 In 2004, Gehry designed the official trophy for the World Cup of Hockey.
 He redesigned the trophy for the next tournament in 2016.

 He has collaborated with American furniture manufacturer Emeco on designs such as the 2004 "Superlight" chair.

 In 2014, Gehry was one of the six "iconoclasts" selected by French fashion house Louis Vuitton to design a piece using their iconic monogram pattern as part of their "Celebrating Monogram" campaign.

 In 2015, Gehry designed his first yacht.

 In 2020, Gehry designed a limited edition bottle of Hennessy cognac.